 Since becoming a Crown Corporation in 2010 the Museum has been working hard to transform to a national scope - one that tells the stories of immigration across Canada.
 In the 2015-16 fiscal year, the Museum completed a five year capital and thematic expansion enabling it to deliver on its national mandate.
-In 2016-17, the Museum built on the excitement and national scope as follows:
+In 2017-18, the Museum built on the excitement and national scope as follows:

-- Innovative approaches to audience attraction and audience engagement, both onsite and online, were key priorities in 2016-17.
-This included enhanced programming in the new Museum spaces; strategic marketing, communications and partnership efforts to expand reach, grow awareness and attract visitors; and digital engagement via the website, the mobile guide application and via social media.
-These efforts resulted in record visitation both onsite and online, national and international media attention, and high levels of visitor satisfaction. - The Canada: Day 1 travelling exhibit continued its national tour and smaller Canada: Day 1 exhibitions were launched in partnership with Immigration, Refugees and Citizenship Canada (IRCC) and Global Affairs Canada.
-These smaller exhibits travelled to the United Nations General Assembly, foreign embassies and sites across Canada and the US.
-Canada: Day 1, supported by the RBC Foundation, explores the memories, impressions and experiences of immigrants on their first day in Canada, from Confederation to the presentt. - Fund development, particularly major gifts, continued to be a key focus for the Museum as it grows the percentage of funding that is self-generated.
-Three new major gifts were secured in 2016-17.
+- Innovative approaches to audience attraction and audience engagement, both onsite and online, continued to be key priorities.
+This included enhanced programming; strategic marketing, communications and partnership efforts to expand reach, grow awareness and attract visitors; and digital engagement via the website, the mobile guide application and via social media.
+These efforts resulted in visitation growth both onsite and online, national and international media attention, and high levels of visitor satisfaction. - The Canada: Day 1 travelling exhibit continued its national tour and was hosted simultaneously onsite and at the Canadian Museum of History for Canada 150.
+The smaller Canada: Day 1 exhibitions developed with Immigration, Refugees and Citizenship Canada (IRCC) and Global Affairs Canada toured sites nationally and internationally.
+Canada: Day 1, supported by the RBC Foundation, explores the memories, impressions and experiences of immigrants on their first day in Canada, from Confederation to the present and was the Museum's signature project for Canada 150.

+- The Museum was a leader, partner and active participant in 10 other Canada 150 events hosted onsite. - Fund development, particularly major gifts, continued to be a key focus for the Museum as it grows the percentage of funding that is selfgenerated.
+Two new major gifts were secured in 2017-18.